tomjoht/learnapidoc/_includes/content/activities/explore_swagger_petstore.md

 1. Go to the [Swagger Pet Store Demo](https://petstore.swagger.io/).

     As with most Swagger-based outputs, Swagger UI provides a "Try it out" button.
-To make it work, first, you would normally authorize Swagger by clicking **Authorize** and completing the right information required in the Authorization modal.
+To make it work, first you would normally authorize Swagger by clicking **Authorize** and completing the right information required in the Authorization modal.
 If you want, in the Authorization modal, type any number in the `api_key` field and click **Authorize**.
 However, the Petstore authorization modal is just for demo purposes.
 There isn't any real code authorizing those requests, so you can close the Authorization modal.

     {% include course_image.html url="http://petstore.swagger.io/" size="medium" filename="swaggerui_authorize" ext_print="png" ext_web="png" alt="Authorization modal in Swagger UI" caption="Authorization modal in Swagger UI" %}